-Authorization to operate a facility or to conduct an activity may be granted by the regulatory body or by another governmental body to an operating organization or to a person.
-'Authorization' includes approval, written permission, licensing, certification or registration (see SF-1 [1]).
+(see SF-1 [1]).

+4 In a turnkey project, a single contractor or a consortium of contractors takes the overall technical responsibility for the entire works.

-- (19) "Provision for controls on the import and export of nuclear material and radioactive material and for their tracking within, and to the extent possible outside, national boundaries, such as tracking of the authorized export of radioactive sources." (this is not further addressed in this Safety Guide). - 2.41 For drafters of legislation who are unfamiliar with nuclear law and nuclear technology, an option for consideration in preparing nuclear legislation is to apply models provided by the IAEA and other international organizations or the text of laws adopted by States with developed legal frameworks.
+2.41 For drafters of legislation who are unfamiliar with nuclear law and nuclear technology, an option for consideration in preparing nuclear legislation is to apply models provided by the IAEA and other international organizations or the text of laws adopted by States with developed legal frameworks.
 This approach could be practicable and should be considered for a number of reasons.
 First, it reduces the amount of new legal texts to be drafted.
 Second, it takes advantage of the technical or legal expertise of experienced organizations or States.
-Third, in the case of incorporation of IAEA models, it can help a State to comply with the requirements of the IAEA and to receive IAEA technical assistance. - 2.42 The advantages described in para.
+Third, in the case of incorporation of IAEA models, it can help a State to comply with the requirements of the IAEA and to receive IAEA technical assistance.

+2.42 The advantages described in para.
 2.41 are accompanied by difficulties that should be given careful consideration.
 First, it should be considered whether and how international requirements or the requirements adopted by another State will fit into a State's legal structure.
 Second, it should be considered whether standards or guidelines prepared elsewhere contain provisions that are inconsistent with or contradictory to important features of a State's legal structure.
 Third, difficulties associated with translation should be considered: terms relating to nuclear energy that are translated from another language might become meaningless or confusing to persons expected to apply the national law or to comply with it.
-Fourth, difficulties might arise when external requirements (e.g. international instruments) are subject to change. - 2.43 There is a relationship between the development of nuclear legislation and the consideration of becoming a Party to the international conventions in the field of nuclear energy.
-The State should therefore ensure that the nuclear law is consistent with, and reflects the provisions of, the relevant international instruments. - 2.44 After preparation of a reasonably detailed initial draft of the nuclear law, many governments have found it useful to seek IAEA assistance in further drafting and reviewing, as appropriate, of their national nuclear legislation. - 2.45 To ensure consistency of legislation and to avoid conflicts and ambiguity in the application of nuclear law, the State should also identify correlated laws to be prepared or amended, both safety related and those not directly safety related.
-Such laws concern protection and safety, emergency management and civil protection, industrial safety and fire safety, environmental protection, occupational health and safety, waste management, nuclear liability, criminal law enforcement, land use planning regulations, and international trade law and customs law, as relevant. - 2.46 States usually have specific laws and organizations for the management of crises and/or conventional emergencies, such as fires, earthquakes, floods and release of hazardous chemicals, and to provide for the protection of the public.
+Fourth, difficulties might arise when external requirements (e.g. international instruments) are subject to change.

+2.43 There is a relationship between the development of nuclear legislation and the consideration of becoming a Party to the international conventions in the field of nuclear energy.
+The State should therefore ensure that the nuclear law is consistent with, and reflects the provisions of, the relevant international instruments.

+2.44 After preparation of a reasonably detailed initial draft of the nuclear law, many governments have found it useful to seek IAEA assistance in further drafting and reviewing, as appropriate, of their national nuclear legislation.

+2.45 To ensure consistency of legislation and to avoid conflicts and ambiguity in the application of nuclear law, the State should also identify correlated laws to be prepared or amended, both safety related and those not directly safety related.
+Such laws concern protection and safety, emergency management and civil protection, industrial safety and fire safety, environmental protection, occupational health and safety, waste management, nuclear liability, criminal law enforcement, land use planning regulations, and international trade law and customs law, as relevant.

+2.46 States usually have specific laws and organizations for the management of crises and/or conventional emergencies, such as fires, earthquakes, floods and release of hazardous chemicals, and to provide for the protection of the public.
 In many States, these organizations are usually referred to as civil protection authorities or civil defence authorities and have the responsibility to protect the public in an emergency.
 For a nuclear emergency, they may also be given a role in implementing public protective actions but this might require some amendments to the law to harmonize with the nuclear law.